 Classes should be chosen in consultation with the advisory committee and can be in Geology or other appropriate fields.
-Classes may be upper-division or graduate level.
+Classes may be upper-division or graduate level and must be at least 2 units.
 M.S. students must complete 5 courses for at least 12 units.
 Ph.D. students must complete 8 courses for at least 22 units.
 All students must take one (3-unit) graduate course each from three of the discipline areas below (breadth courses).
 Students are encouraged to take GEL 281N, GEL 175, and/or GEL 160.